Fluoride toxicity

 Fluoride toxicity is a condition in which there are elevated levels of the fluoride ion in the body.
 Although fluoride is safe for dental health at low concentrations, sustained consumption of large amounts of soluble fluoride salts is dangerous.
 Referring to a common salt of fluoride, sodium fluoride (NaF), the lethal dose for most adult humans is estimated at 5 to 10 g (which is equivalent to 32 to 64 mg elemental fluoride/kg body weight).
 Ingestion of fluoride can produce gastrointestinal discomfort at doses at least 15 to 20 times lower (0.2–0.3 mg/kg or 10 to 15 mg for a 50 kg person) than lethal doses.
 Although it is helpful topically for dental health in low dosage, chronic ingestion of fluoride in large amounts interferes with bone formation.
-In this way, the most widespread examples of fluoride poisoning arise from consumption of ground water that is abnormally fluoride-rich.
+In this way, the most widespread examples of fluoride poisoning arise from consumption of ground water that is abnormally fluoride-rich, however, this is a rare circumstance and is often localised to regions with naturally high fluoride levels in ground water.